ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/intersection-algorithms.md

 intersection algorithms: (i) a `list`-based approach with a single `for` loop, (ii) a `list`-based approach with a double `for` loop, (iii) a `tuple`-based approach with a single `for` loop, and (iv) a `tuple`-based approach with a double `for` loop.
-In addition to adding source code the provided Python files, you will conduct an experiment to determine which algorithm is the fastest and estimate by how much it is faster.
+In addition to adding source code to the provided Python files, you will conduct an experiment to determine which algorithm is the fastest and estimate by how much it is faster.
 As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/) and explore the experimental evaluation of algorithms, you will continue to program with tools such as VS Code and a terminal window and the Python programming language and